Here are some of the more frequently asked questions about departmental accreditation.

 It has taken other departments about a month to gather the required information for submission.

-After the application and fee have been received you will receive an automatic acknowledgement.
+After the application and fee have been received you will receive an automatic acknowledgement, if you don't hear anything within three working days of your submission, please contact us.
 A site visit will take place within around three months, and the result of the process will be given within a month of the inspection.

 Most departments take around six months to complete the process.
 Sometimes it takes slightly longer, typically because it's difficult to arrange a convenient time for the inspection visit or because a Trust takes a few weeks to pay the fee.